GenomicsMachineLearning/qimr-teaching-2024/README.md

 $ python -m pip install ucdeconvolve igraph leidenalg
 ```

-### Export Environment File
+### Export Environment File (not required)

-For each operating system save the dependencies as:
+In order to use the environments again, save the conda environment file and remove the fingerprint information:
 ```
 $ conda env export > environments-[linux|windows|macos].yml
 ```